 (i) the character of the relevant locality, or

 (ii) the use to which any premises in the vicinity are put, or

 (iii) to the layout, character or condition of the premises.

 In considering the characteristics of a locality we shall particularly take account of the density and proximity of:

 (ii) Schools, play areas, nurseries, children's centres or similar premises

 We will, unless there are exceptional reasons otherwise, grant any licences for the maximum duration of a year at a time to provide certainty to those operating businesses.

-We have a standard application form, including public notices, which are available on request from our licensing team.
+We have a standard application form, including public notices, which can be found below:

 Conditions attached to a Sex Shop Licence